PaddlePaddle/PaddleFL/python/paddle_fl/paddle_fl/examples/detection_demo/README.md

 export PYTHONPATH=/path/to/PaddleDetection

 # In fl_train.py, change the path to your fl_fruit dataset that is downloaded in download.sh.
-# Note, the path should be absolute path rather than relatice path.
+# Note, the path should be absolute path rather than relative path.
 Otherwise, error will be raised.

 #line 41
 self.root_path = '/path/to/your/fl_fruit'